-Ariel, the Trust, Ariel Distributors, Ariel Alternatives, and Project Black Management (the "Ariel entities") have adopted a combined Code of Ethics (the "Code"), which states that our primary mission is to place the interests of our clients first.
+Ariel, the Trust, Ariel Distributors, Ariel Alternatives, Project Black Management, and Project Level (the "Ariel entities") have adopted a combined Code of Ethics (the "Code"), which states that our primary mission is to place the interests of our clients first.
 The Code describes the Ariel entities' policies and procedures pertaining to personal securities transactions, insider trading, giving and accepting gifts and entertainment, and outside business activities.
 The proprietary investing of the Ariel entities is subject to all sections of the Code pertaining to their respective investments in securities.

 Personal securities transactions of all Ariel entities' employees are subject to compliance with the Code.
 Generally, as it applies to Ariel, the Code prohibits Ariel and its employees from buying or selling securities owned in Ariel's clients' portfolios or securities being considered for purchase or sale for Ariel's clients.
 Also, Ariel Alternatives' employees (including employees that also are employees of Ariel) cannot buy or sell securities held by any Ariel Alternatives client or securities being considered for purchase by or for any Ariel Alternatives client.
-The Ariel entities and their employees may buy and sell shares of the Mutual Funds and other non-proprietary open-end mutual funds to which Ariel provides investment management services, subject to the Code's requirements.
+Similarly, Project Level's employees (including employees that also are employees of Ariel) cannot buy or sell securities held by, or being considered for purchase by or for, any Project Level client.
+The Ariel entities and their employees may buy and sell shares of the Mutual Funds and other nonproprietary open-end mutual funds to which Ariel provides investment management services, subject to the Code's requirements.